-In 1965, the College’s Auxiliary Services Corporation (ASC) acquired five acres of land and a series of historical buildings on the west side of Raquette Lake.
+In 1965, SUNY Cortland Auxiliary Services acquired five acres of land and a series of historical buildings on the west side of Raquette Lake.
 Known as the Antlers, this facility was constructed at the turn of the 20th century as a Raquette Lake destination resort.

 Guide boat in front of Antlers, Detroit Publishing, 1903.
 Photograph is on file with the Library of Congress.

 |1885||Charles Bennett purchased Constable Point.
 He renamed the land as Antlers Point and started to build.|

 |1887||The hotel Antlers opened.
 It accommodated 200 guests, the largest in the area at that time.
 Antlers, under the colonization plan, offered a main building with modern conveniences as well as wall-tents, open camps, and little cottages.
 Room and board was $17.50 to $25 per week.|

 |1904||Raquette Lake Post Office had an annex located at Antlers.
 Mervin Lives was in charge, later replaced by Margaret Bennett.
 Service was discontinued Aug.
 14, 1920.|